In this section

-If your child has perennial (all year) hay fever, they will most likely be allergic to dust mites, animal dander and/or mould spores.
+If your child has perennial (all year) hay fever, they will most likely be allergic to dust mites and/or animal dander.

 Hay fever cannot be cured, but there are a number of ways you can improve the symptoms and give your child some relief.